 If your device is full to the brim, you may encounter weird app behavior.
 This is particularly true of apps that require free space to function, like camera apps, audio recorders, and so on.
-You might also encounter a general iOS slowdown.
+You might also encounter a general operating system slowdown.

 Head to Settings > General > iPhone Storage to see how much free space you have.
-Learn how to create free space on iOS.
+Learn how to create free space on iPhone or iPad.

 Contact the Developer or Get a Refund

 If you’ve just downloaded the app and it refuses to work, you can reach out to the developer or request a refund.
 To contact the developer, find the app on the App Store, and then scroll down to the “Ratings and Reviews” section.
 Tap on “App Support” to be taken to the developer’s support website.
 Much of the time this will be a FAQ, but there’s usually contact info for the developer, too.